vsg-dev/vsgTutorial/2_Foundations/Visitors.md

 virtual void traverse(RecordTraversal&) const {}
 ~~~

 The part that is different is the [RecordTraversal::apply()](https://github.com/vsg-dev/VulkanSceneGraph/blob/master/include/vsg/app/RecordTraversal.h#L97) methods are a straight forward class methods rather than virtual methods like used in visitors.
-This is done to reduce the number of virtual functions being invoked during the traversal that is most critical to performance, but does mean the one can't subclass from RecordTraversal and override the apply methods - the choice is to favor perfomance over extensibility.
+This is done to reduce the number of virtual functions being invoked during the traversal that is most critical to performance, but does mean the one can't subclass from RecordTraversal and override the apply methods - the choice is to favor performance over extensibility.

-While the RecordTraversal itself is not designed to be extended, users can implement custom nodes that override the vsg::Object's virtual apply(RecordTraverasl) & travser(RecordTraverasl&) methods to customize how the RecordTraverasl handles the custom nodes.
+While the RecordTraversal itself is not designed to be extended, users can implement custom nodes that override the vsg::Object's virtual apply(RecordTraversal) & travser(RecordTraversal&) methods to customize how the RecordTraversal handles the custom nodes.

 ## Visitor and user defined subclasses

 One of weakensses of the Visitor Design Pattern is that the Visitor class must have a virtual apply(..) method for each supported type, if a user presents a new subclass that isn't directly supported it will be treated as the subclasses parent class.
 For instance is you create a vsg::MyData subclass from vsg::Data when past to a vsg::Visitor it will be matched to the Visitor::apply(Data&) method.

-The vsgExmaples repository contains the [vsgvisitorcustomtype](https://github.com/vsg-dev/vsgExamples/tree/master/examples/core/vsgvisitorcustomtype] that illustrates two approaches to extending visitor types.
+The vsgExmaples repository contains the [vsgvisitorcustomtype](https://github.com/vsg-dev/vsgExamples/tree/master/examples/core/vsgvisitorcustomtype) example that illustrates two approaches to extending visitor types.

 ---